-A cold knife cone biopsy (conization) is surgery to remove a sample of abnormal tissue from the cervix.
+A cone biopsy (conization) is surgery to remove a sample of abnormal tissue from the cervix.
 The cervix is the lower part of the uterus (womb) that opens at the top of the vagina.
 Abnormal changes in the cells on the surface of the cervix is called cervical dysplasia.

-This procedure is done in the hospital.
-You will be placed under general anesthesia (asleep and pain-free), or you will be given medicines to help you relax and feel sleepy.
+- You will be given general anesthesia (asleep and pain-free), or medicines to help you relax and feel sleepy.

-You will lie on a table and place your feet in stirrups to position your pelvis for exam.
+- You will lie on a table and place your feet in stirrups to position your pelvis for exam.
 The health care provider will place an instrument (speculum) into your vagina to better see the cervix.

-A small cone-shaped sample of tissue is removed from the cervix.
-It is examined under a microscope for signs of cancer.
-This biopsy may also be a treatment if the doctor removes all of the diseased tissue.
+- The sample is examined under a microscope for signs of cancer.
+This biopsy may also be a treatment if the provider removes all of the diseased tissue.

-Most of the time, you will be able to go home from the hospital the same day as the procedure.
+Most of the time, you will be able to go home the same day as the procedure.